lilly-lizard/Goshenite/notes.md

 # TODO

 - egui
+- split RenderManager::new into helper functions
+- todos around the place (including shaders)
 - cpu writes to buffer with spheres
 - have multiple spheres
 - render xyz arrows on selected object